Tier 3 FAQs

 How do we know when an individual plan is effective?

-Effective tertiary interventions produce measurable changes in behavior and improvements in a student’s quality of life (e.g., participation in integrated activities, improved social relationships, independence and self-sufficiency).
+Effective Tier 3 supports produce measurable changes in behavior and improvements in a student's quality of life (e.g., participation in integrated activities, improved social relationships, independence and self-sufficiency).
 Individual BIPs include objective methods for evaluating these outcomes, and determining adjustments that might be warranted when progress does not occur within a reasonable time frame.

 What should be done when there is a crisis situation?

-Tertiary Prevention is a process that takes time to be effective.
+Tier 3 support is a process that takes time to be effective.
 When severe episodes of problem behavior occur, it is important to provide a rapid response to ensure the safety of all involved and produce a rapid de-escalation of the behavior.
-To support Tertiary Prevention, therefore, safe crisis management procedures are needed and should be planned thoroughly in advance.
+To support Tier 3, therefore, safe crisis management procedures are needed and should be planned thoroughly in advance.
 It is important to remember that the goals of crisis management procedures are to ensure the safety of the student and all others, and to de-escalate the problem as rapidly as possible.